-The respondent(s), complainant(s), and/or student witnesses may have an advisor accompany him or her to any scheduled conduct complaint proceeding.
-The advisor must not be licensed or trained in the field of law or a family member but shall be a current full-time faculty or staff member of the University community and not otherwise involved in the incident.
-The respondent, however, may consult with a lawyer outside the hearing procedures.
-An advisor's presence is contingent upon following this procedure.
+The respondent(s), complainant(s), and/or student witness(es) may have an advisor accompany him or her to any scheduled conduct complaint proceeding.
+The advisor must not be licensed or trained in the field of law or a family member but shall be a current full-time faculty or staff member of the University community and not otherwise involved in the incident, who agrees to serve as an advisor to the respondent(s), complainant(s) and/or student witness(es).
+Anyone, however, may consult with a lawyer outside the hearing procedures, at their own expense and on their own initiative.

+An advisor's presence at any conduct complaint proceeding is contingent upon following this procedure.

 Advisors may not: (a) address any person involved in the hearing except for the student they are advising, or (b) disclose any student record information obtained through the student conduct process except as permitted by law.
 Advisors who do not comply with these requirements may be dismissed by the presiding administrator, required to immediately leave, and will not be allowed to participate in future proceedings unless authorized by the Dean of Students.
 In the event an advisor is dismissed from a scheduled proceeding, the proceeding will continue as scheduled.
 The student may request to have a different advisor, if available, for the duration of the hearing as well as for any additionally scheduled proceedings.
 Hearings are not scheduled around advisor availability.